JuliaGraphics/Luxor.jl/docs/src/basics.md

 :alpha
 ```

-The drawing area (or any other area) can be divided into rectangular tiles (as rows and columns) using the `Tiler` iterator.
+The drawing area (or any other area) can be divided into rectangular tiles (as rows and columns) using the `Tiler` iterator, which returns the center point and tile number of each tile.

 ```@example
 using Luxor, Colors # hide